pegasys-fi/docs/docs/contracts/v3/reference/periphery/interfaces/IV3Migrator.md

-Enables migration of liqudity from Uniswap v1-compatible pairs into Uniswap v2 pools
+Enables migration of liqudity from Pegasys v1-compatible pairs into Pegasys v2 pools

 ## Functions